sgnus-etp/NUS-GHCP-Enablement/README.md

      git push -u https://USERNAME:TOKEN@github.com/sgnus-etp/YOUR_GITHUB_REPOSITORY_NAME.git master
      ```
 **Failure Cases**:
-   - If you have error executing the command, try running the below command and retry step 4.
+   - If you have error executing the command, try running the below command and retry step 4 to increase the buffer size.
      ```bash
      git config --global http.postBuffer 524288000
      ```
 ## Best Practices for Researchers
+- **Repository Naming**: Prefix your repository with your department initials followed by underscore.
+E.g. MVPS_repo-name for MVP Studio.
 - **Be specific in your comments**: Provide clear context about the research task you're trying to accomplish
 - **Iterate on suggestions**: Treat Copilot suggestions as a starting point and refine as needed
 - **Use pseudocode**: Outline your algorithms in comments or Chat before implementation